EmpireJS/2015.cascadiajs.com/COC_REPORT_TEMPLATE.md

 ### The behavior that was in violation

-Made offensive comments about women including saying that women are always late, and that they would now know anything about comics
+Made offensive comments about women including saying that women are always late, and that they would not know anything about comics

 ### The approximate time of the behavior (if different than the time the report was made)